Tamil Nadu UNESCO Sites: 2025 Guide to Must-See Heritage Destinations

 Padmanabhapuram Palace is a testimony of the traditional style of Kerala architecture.
 A visit to the place will surely take one to the classic era of the Travancore State.

-The city of Gangai Konda Cholapuram is situated at 70 kilometres from Tanjore.
-It was built in the early 11th century by King Rajendra Chola, the son and successor of King Rajaraja Chola.
-The city has a prominent place in the history of India as the capital of Chola dynasty for about 250 years.
-The foundation stone of the Gangai Kinda Cholapuram temple was laid in 1020 AD, to represent the essence of Lord Shiva.
-This temple is part of the UNESCO World Heritage Site ‘Great Living Chola Temples’.
+Gangai Konda Cholapuram is located about 70 kilometres from Thanjavur.
+King Rajendra Chola, the son and successor of King Rajaraja Chola, established this historic city in the early 11th century.
+Notably, the city served as the capital of the Chola dynasty for nearly 250 years and holds a significant place in Indian history.
+The foundation stone of the Gangai Konda Cholapuram Temple was laid in 1020 AD to symbolize the supreme essence of Lord Shiva.
+Importantly, this temple forms part of the UNESCO World Heritage Site known as the “Great Living Chola Temples.”

 History of Gangaikonda Cholapuram Temple